Casa Rocca Piccola

 Casa Rocca Piccola is a 16th-century palace in Malta, and home of the noble Maltese family de Piro.
 It is situated in Valletta, the capital city of Malta.
 There are daily tours from 10am till 5pm (last admission 4pm).
-The palace includes a restaurant called La Giara Restaurant.
+The palace includes a BnB with 5 rooms and a restaurant called La Giara Restaurant.

 History

 The Casa Rocca Piccola was built in 1580 an era in which the Knights of St John, having successfully fought off the invading Turks in 1565, decided to build a prestigious city to rival other European capitals such as Paris and Venice.
 Palaces were designed for prestige and aesthetic beauty in most of Valletta's streets, and bastion walls fortified the new sixteenth-century city.
 Casa Rocca Piccola was one of two houses built in Valletta by Admiral Don Pietro la Rocca.
 It is referenced in maps of the time as "la casa con giardino" meaning, the house with the garden, as normally houses in Valletta were not allowed gardens.
 Changes were made in the late 18th century to divide the house into two smaller houses.
 Further changes were made in 1918 and before the second world war an air raid shelters was added.
 The Casa Rocca Piccola Family Shelter is the second air-raid shelter to be dug in Malta.